Financial Aid

 Application Deadline

-The deadline for applications is January 15 or, if January 15 falls on a weekend or a holiday, the next business day.
-Admissions decisions will be made by around March 15.
+The deadline for applications is December 15.
+Admissions decisions will be made around March 15.

 For questions or inquiries about the online application and supporting documents, contact the Graduate Admissions office using the online contact form.
-You may also contact Veronica Feldkircher-Reed, the academic program coordinator for the philosophy department, at vfeldki1@jhu.edu or 410-516-7524.
+You may also contact the Department's administrative office at philosophy@jhu.edu or 410-516-7524.